 Pricing: Starts at $49 per year for one website.

-If you use HubSpot’s free CRM, HubSpot form builder are an excellent option.
+If you use HubSpot’s free CRM, HubSpot form builder is an excellent option.

 The online form builder is a part of Marketing Hub that is free to use for every HubSpot user.
 Primarily designed for lead generation, HubSpot form helps you build and launch a simple form in minutes.

 Though it’s a nice online form builder tool for creating forms and comes with many templates, its real potential can only be unlocked when you’re a premium HubSpot user, which comes with a hefty price tag.

 - Create and deploy conversion-ready forms for lead generations